HelenDrug/100-days-of-code/log.md

 ### R2_Day 12: June 28, 2020
 ##### React
 **Today's Progress**: Was working under Progress Bar implementation for fun-react-lib open sourse project.
 Was quite easy to implement. more issues I had with Git :/ But im slowly learning....thanks to @NehemiahKiv for such a great possibility!

+### R2_Day 13: June 29, 2020
+##### React
+**Today's Progress**: I learned about working with CSS Modules in React.
+CSS Modules allows to automatically create a unique classname without worrying about naming clashes.
+You can also compose a new class by inheriting styles from other classes, declare global classes or use multiple classes.
+Very powerful concept.

+### R2_Day 14: June 30, 2020
+##### React, #CSS, #HTML
+**Today's Progress**: Was working under Test Report projects today.
+When I had 30 min break from react, i did @FronetendMentor challenge - Huddle landing page with a single introductory section.